lsz19920000/Gabor-Convolutional-Neural-Networks/README.md

 #Acknowledgement
 ```
-This demo is partially referenced to the code of Orientation Response Networks(ORN,`http://zhouyanzhao.github.io/ORN/`)
+This demo is partially referenced to the code of Oriented Response Networks(ORN,`http://zhouyanzhao.github.io/ORN/`)
 If you use this demo please cite our paper and ORN.

 bibtex: